lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 5.
 Graph data processing

-In this week we will consider principles and systems for scalable processing of large-scale graph data.
-This include queries such as evaluating node centralities (e.g. degree centrality), graph traversal or motif queries for finding structural in graph data (e.g. identifying friends-of-friends of a person who were born in London), and iterative algorithms on graph input data (e.g. computing PageRank node centralities).
-We will discuss different data models for representation of graph data such as [RDF](http://www.w3.org/TR/rdf-sparql-query/), as well as query languages, including [SPARQL](http://www.w3.org/TR/rdf-sparql-query/), [Gremlin](http://tinkerpop.apache.org/), [Cypher](https://neo4j.com/developer/cypher/) and [openCyper](http://www.opencypher.org/) that used in graph databases.
-We will introduce the bulk synchronous parallel computation model that underlies the design of modern computation platforms for iterative computing on input graph data.
+In this week we consider principles and systems for scalable processing of large-scale graph data.
+This includes queries such as evaluating node centralities (e.g. degree centrality), graph traversal or motif queries for finding structures in graph data (e.g. identifying friends-of-friends of a person who were born in London), and iterative algorithms on graph input data (e.g. computing PageRank node centralities).
+We discuss different data models for representation of graph data such as [RDF](http://www.w3.org/TR/rdf-sparql-query/), as well as query languages, including [SPARQL](http://www.w3.org/TR/rdf-sparql-query/), [Gremlin](http://tinkerpop.apache.org/), [Cypher](https://neo4j.com/developer/cypher/) and [openCyper](http://www.opencypher.org/) that used in graph databases.
+We introduce the Bulk Synchronous Parallel computation model that underlies the design of modern computation platforms for iterative computing on input graph data.

 *Readings*: